ravinrabbid/DivaCon2040/README.md

 ## Features

 - Various controller emulation modes
-  - HORI PS4-161 Project Diva Arcade Controller for PS4* (compatible with Project Diva Mega Mix on Steam/PC.
-Project DIVA Future Tone DX on PS4 untested!)
+  - HORI PS4-161 Project Diva Arcade Controller
-  - HORI NSW-230 Project Diva Arcade Controller for Switch (compatible with Project Diva Mega Mix on Switch/Steam/PC)
+  - HORI NSW-230 Project Diva Arcade Controller
   - PD-Loader Arcade Controller (Compatible with [PD-Loader](https://github.com/PDModdingCommunity/PD-Loader/)'s Divaller driver)
   - PS4 Compatibility (will work on PS4, but will timeout after ~8 minutes)
   - Dualshock 4 (Only for PC/Steam, does not work on an actual PS4!)